 While that’s true, it’s faster and easier if everyone focuses on unpacking one room at a time.
 This approach concentrates all hands on a specific location and allows you to get through the boxes quickly.
 For shared spaces, like the living room and dining room, a concentrated approach is best.

 There are some rooms you’ll probably want to exclude from this strategy.
 Teenagers may want to unpack their own room and set it up in a way that they prefer.
 If someone has a home office or a workshop full of tools and specialized equipment, leaving them to do their own setup probably makes the most sense.

 Whatever you do, don’t unpack one room halfway and then jump into the next room.
 Unpack one room to completion before you move on.

 84. Designate a space for your leftover boxes & clutter.

 Find a location — like an unpacked guest room or an empty garage — and designate that space for your leftover boxes.

 This space is also ideal for the post-move clutter that will begin to accumulate as you try to fit your old life into your new space.

 Go ahead and set that location aside.
 You can reclaim it at the end of the moving process.
-For now, it can serve a better purpose by store used moving supplies and things that won’t quite fit with your new home setup.
+For now, it can serve a better purpose by storing used moving supplies and things that won’t quite fit with your new home setup.